Test ID: MOLPS Molybdenum, Serum

 Clinical Information

-Molybdenum deficiency associated with parenteral nutrition is indicated by symptoms such as stunted growth, reduced appetite, tachycardia, tachypnea, blindness and coma.
+Molybdenum deficiency associated with parenteral nutrition is indicated by symptoms such as stunted growth, reduced appetite, tachycardia, tachypnea, blindness, and coma.
 These symptoms can be corrected by introducing molybdenum supplementation.
-Molybdenum cofactor disease is a severe genetic disorder that is due to defective mutations in the MOCS1, MOCS2, and GEPH genes.
+Molybdenum cofactor disease is a severe genetic disorder that is due to defective variants in the MOCS1, MOCS2, and GEPH genes.

 Molybdenum toxicity is rare and usually related to molybdenum mining exposure; however, it has been observed in cases of intake above 400 mcg/day.
 Molybdenum interferes with copper uptake; molybdenum toxicity is predominantly due to copper deficiency (hypochromic anemia and neutropenia) and inhibition of xanthine oxidase (uric acid accumulation).

 Serum molybdenum concentrations are likely to be increased above the reference range in patients with metallic joint prosthesis.
-Prosthetic devices produced by Depuy Company, Dow Corning, Howmedica, LCS, PCA, Osteonics, Richards Company, Tricon, and Whiteside, typically are made of chromium, cobalt, and molybdenum.
+Prosthetic devices produced by Depuy Company, Dow Corning, Howmedica, LCS (low contact stress), PCA (porous-coated anatomic), Osteonics, Richards Company, Tricon, and Whiteside are typically made of chromium, cobalt, and molybdenum.
 This list of products is incomplete, and these products change occasionally; see prosthesis product information for each device for composition details.

 Interpretation